 Cuñapé

-Small, naturally gluten-free cheese breads from eastern Bolivia, made with cassava (yuca) starch, plenty of fresh cheese, eggs and butter.
-Crisp and golden outside, chewy and molten-cheesy within, they originated among the Guaraní of Santa Cruz and are an afternoon teatime favorite.
+Small, naturally gluten-free cheese breads from Bolivia's eastern lowlands, made with sweet cassava (yuca) starch, plenty of fresh white cheese, eggs and a little butter and milk.
+Crisp and golden outside, chewy and molten-cheesy within, they are a beloved breakfast and afternoon teatime snack across the departments of Santa Cruz, Beni and Pando.

 A thin, crackly golden shell gives way to a stretchy, salty-cheesy interior that pulls in soft threads.
 Chewy and a little springy from the cassava starch, with a savory tang from the fresh cheese.
 Warm from the oven, they are dangerously snackable.